Skip to main content

 DO NOT APPLY THROUGH USAJOBS or EMAIL- APPLY ONLINE AT www.cbo.gov/careers.

-CBOs Office of Communications seeks an intern with a strong work ethic to assist with the agencys media relations and public affairs during the winter semester with the potential to extend into the summer, starting in February 2023.
 The successful candidate will report to the Director of Communications and will serve as a key member of the communications team.
-Duties include responding to phone and email inquiries from the media and the public on a wide range of topics, attending and preparing for Congressional hearings, coordinating meetings with outside groups and international visitors, helping with preparations before the release of CBOs major recurring reports, and working on other communications projects and planning as needed.
-Previous communications associates have served a frontline role representing CBO and have interacted routinely with staff in every part of the agency.
+Duties include responding to phone and email inquiries from the media and the public on a wide range of topics, attending and preparing for Congressional hearings, coordinating meetings with outside groups and international visitors, helping with preparations before the release of CBO's major recurring reports, and working on other communications projects and planning as needed.

 None

-Candidates must be working toward a masters degree, preferably in journalism, mass communications, radio/television, strategic communications, public relations, public policy, or a related field, and they should be strongly interested in government or political science.
+Candidates must be working toward a degree, preferably in journalism, mass communications, strategic communications, public relations, public policy, or a related field.
+Specifically, they must either be on track to earn a bachelor's degree by May 2024 or May 2025 and have applicable experience, or they must be in a master's degree program in one of those fields.

 This job is being filled by an alternative hiring process and is not in the competitive civil service.